paulfioravanti/presentations/get_paid_in_bitcoin/get_paid_in_bitcoin.md

 # *- Bitcoin Address*

 ^
 So now we have the Bitcoin public key, but what about the address?
-Let's add that in to the C++ file as a function called `create_bitcoin_address`, that takes in a Bitcoin public key, and returns a Base58 Bitcoin address.
+Let's add that in to the C++ file as a function called `create_bitcoin_address`.

 ---